lokidokicoki/lokidokicoki.github.io/_places/brinn.md

 ---

 ## Location
-Stage coach stop  between Imperial City and the twin towns of Sim^ran & Li^rn.
+A stage coach stop north east of the Imperial City, with onward traffic to the twinned towns of Sim^ran & Li^rn in Be^lash.
 Mainly farmers, a blacksmiths with adjoining stables, a Temple to Althwinn, an inn (The Travellers Rest), a town hall, bookshop, carpenters, masons, a general store, an undertakers, a guards station, houses and a market square.

 #### The Travellers Rest